qossmic/deptrac/README.md

 class SomeRepository { }
 ```

-If we remove the use statement and rerun deptrac, the violation will be disappear.
+If we remove the `use` statement and rerun deptrac, the violation will disappear.

 ## Different layers and different views